 Can I leave the pear skin on for desserts?

-This easy pear crumble comes together in just a few minutes.
+Yes.
 You can leave the pear skin on for extra fiber and a more rustic feel.
 Just keep in mind that the skin may get a little tough while it bakes so you may want to peel your pears for a less chewy final dessert.
 I enjoyed it with a little fresh Bourbon whipped cream!

 Tips for making the best healthy pear crumble